All posts by weblio PH

 PART C_2

-Your tutor will be the subordinate.
-Please use the following as your guide:
+Evaluate the performance of your team’s marketing assistant.
+Your tutor will act as the marketing assistant.
+Please use the following as a guide:

 PART C_3